Crescent-Labs/iqra-web/README.md

 npm install
 ```

 The next step is to duplicate the `default_config.py` file and name the copy `config.py`.
-In `config.py`, you'll need to replace the `APIKEY` variable's value with a valid key.
-You can obtain a key for testing by sending an email to info@iqraapp.com with subject line "api key request".
-Please allow some time for your request to be processed and an api key sent back.

-Once you've obtained an api key and placed it into `config.py`, you can now run this project locally.
+You can now run this project locally.
 Open two tabs in your terminal.
 In the first tab, run

 ```
 python app.py